-Before returning to academia, April worked for 13 years for Electronic Data Systems (EDS), where she specialized in project management and database design and administration.
+Before academia, April worked for 13 years for Electronic Data Systems (EDS), where she specialized in project management, database design, and administration.

 Lynne Edwards is a Professor of Media and Communication Studies at Ursinus College in Collegeville, PA, and a Distinguished Fellow at the Annenberg School of Public Policy at the University of Pennsylvania.
 Dr. Edwards is the author of several publications, including “Victims, Villains, and Vixens: Teen girls and Internet Crime” in Girl Wide Web: Girls, the Internet, and the Negotiation of Identity.
 Sharon Mazzarella, editor.
 (Peter Lang Publishing, 2005), “Black Like Me: Value Commitment and Television Viewing Preferences of U.S. Black Teenage Girls in Black Marks: Minority Ethnic Audiences and Media" (Ashgate, 2001), “Choices and Voices: Deciding Between Qualitative and Quantitative Methodologies.” in Communication Impact: Designing Research That Matters.
 Susanna Hornig Priest, editor.
 Lanham: (Rowman & Littlefield, 2005), and “Slaying in Black and White: Kendra as Tragic Mulatta in Buffy the Vampire Slayer” in Fighting the Forces: Essays on the Meaning of Buffy the Vampire Slayer (Rowman & Littlefield, 2002).
 Dr. Edwards co-edited a volume about the final two seasons of Buffy the Vampire Slayer called Buffy Goes Dark: Essays on the Final Two Seasons of Buffy the Vampire Slayer on Television (McFarland Publishers, 2008).